sedostheatre/sedos.co.uk/input/regular-events/simprov.md

 **Looking for a London improvisation group?
 Simprov is the Sedos group that lets members and non-members explore their spontaneous side!**

 If you want to learn improvisation skills and practise them in a fun and supportive way, then the Simprov Drop In is the place for you.
 We also run regular workshops and courses that lead to public performances.

-We also have our very own in-house improv group, The Banana Hut Gang, which was formed from a collection of the most die-hard Simprov attendees.
-The Gang design new shows and spread the improv love across London.

 ## **The Simprov drop-in**